peter-herman/gegravity/docs/build_package.md

       fakeclass".
 Alternatively, they could use "import gegravity.fakemodule as gef", which would make gef.fakeclass available.
     * To load the contents of the module when the whole package is loaded, import statements should be added to the higher level "src/gegravity/__init__.py" too.
 For example, add "from .fakemodule.fakescript import *"
+5. Create/update setup.cfg, which should sit in the same directory as src.

-# Create and upload package
+# Create and upload package (see https://packaging.python.org/en/latest/tutorials/packaging-projects/)
 ```
 f:
 cd Research/gegravity